 As the Bentel brand grows, the Company hopes to transpose its vast architectural skills in the retail, commercial and mixed-use environments into the hospitality and residential sectors.
 “We have a lot of skills that can easily be adapted for other markets such as this, where we really think we can add additional value,” he further details.

-Recent advances in cloud-based processing and collaboration is an ongoing trend within the building industry and is something which is now an important part of BAI’s architectural design development on projects.
-The Company’s Head of Sustainability, Marco Macagnano explains: “The introduction of faster internet connectivity across the continent has created incredible opportunities to link multiple offices in real-time to the execution of projects.
+Recent advances in cloud-based processing and collaboration is an ongoing trend within the building industry and is something which is now an important part of the architectural design development on projects by Bentel Associates International.
+The Head of Sustainability at Bentel Associates International, Marco Macagnano, explains: “The introduction of faster internet connectivity across the continent has created incredible opportunities to link multiple offices in real-time to the execution of projects.
 This greatly enhances our ability to coordinate our work with external disciplines, and involve the client within design development.
 When we combine this with building information modelling (BIM) and the ability to create highly detailed 3D models complete with services and structure, we are able to build a complete virtual version of a building.”

 Comprised of a single and holistic database of finishes, components and spatial analysis, while maintaining active and synchronous collaboration with the rest of the design team, BIM can also simulate building performance and energy efficiency to ensure that BAI is making the best possible design decisions as well as helping clients get maximum returns.